Home > On PM Motor > What are the Effects of the Shape and Tolerance of Permanent Magnet Motor Magnets on Motor Performance?

 Impact on Magnetic Field Change Rate and Vibration

-Chamfering the edges of the magnetic steel reduces the rate of change of the magnetic field at the edges, which helps in minimizing pulse vibrations.
-For example, chamfering to a radius of 0.5 mm can reduce vibration amplitude by 2-4%, leading to smoother motor operation.
-However, insufficient chamfering can cause sharp transitions in the magnetic field, resulting in increased pulsations and noise.
+Chamfering of the edges of the magnetic steel reduces the velocity of the change of a magnetic field in its edge area, which helps to minimize pulse vibrations.
+The chamfering to a radius of 0.5 mm can reduce the vibration amplitude by 2-4% and provide smoother running for the motor.
+Too little information about chamfering usually results in jumps in the magnetic field and increased pulsations and noise.

 Magnetic Flux Loss Due to Chamfering

-Chamfering generally leads to a slight loss in magnetic flux.
-For instance, a chamfer size of 0.8 mm can cause a magnetic flux loss of approximately 0.5-1.5%.
-This loss must be balanced against the benefit of reduced vibration and smoother operation.
+Chamfering is usually accompanied by a loss in magnetic flux.
+For example, a chamfer of size 0.8 mm can lead to about 0.5-1.5% loss of magnetic flux.
+This has to be considered against the benefit of a vibration reduction and thereby smoothness in operation.

 Chamfer Size Adjustment